-Dr. Odunsi goes on to say, “With the availability of HPV vaccination, combined with regular pap smears, cancer of the cervix is largely a preventable disease.
-Specific efforts are urgently needed to address the disparities found in this study.”
+The availability of the HPV vaccination, combined with regular pap smears, can greatly reduce the incidence of cervical cancer which is largely a preventable disease.
+Specific efforts are urgently needed to address the disparities found in this study.

 Educate and Advocate